Welcome to the Q&A page! This page covers the most frequently asked questions about the Pet Food and Health app.

 *The app also allows easy integration of prescription food with treats -- assuming the prescription food meets the minimal/maximum protein requirements for your pet.
 To do so, simply create a mix where you select only your prescription food alongside any treats you want to give on a daily basis.
 The app helps you to find the optimal amount of prescription food to give to your pet.
 Your treats also show on the report so it gives real and truthful information to your veterinarian when you create a report for them.

 If you always want a given amount of some food included, then this food is considered a treat.
 Foods that are treats need to be added as new foods and explicitly marked as a treat.
-You can add as many treats as you want to a food mix.
-All foods added as a treat are included in the food mix (and, adding too many may prevent the app from finding a suitable food mix for you, so don't overdo it).
+You can add as many treats as you want to a food blend.
+All foods added as a treat are included in the food blend (and, adding too many may prevent the app from finding a suitable food blend for you, so don't overdo it).

 Yes.
 There are two options here.
 Either your food blend serves to improve the protein intake of your pet.
-In that case add both foods to the app and create a new food mix for your pet.
+In that case add both foods to the app and create a new food blend for your pet.
 Only select these two foods.
-The new food mix proposed by the app should conclude both foods and will be fine-tuned to best match your pet's current needs.
+The new food blend proposed by the app should conclude both foods and will be fine-tuned to best match your pet's current needs.